MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/arena/arena-title-integration.md

 ![Arena Menu in Partner Center](../../images/arena/Arena_On_WDC.JPG)

 You must publish the service configuration for your changes to take effect.
-Self-service Arena configuration is currently not supported through UDC.
+Self-service Arena configuration is currently not supported through Partner Center.
-If you’re using UDC for service configuration, work with your Development Account Manager to onboard with Arena.
+If you’re using Partner Center for service configuration, work with your Development Account Manager to onboard with Arena.

 ### Setting up game modes